-E) Duties and Powers of the Commissioners

-- 1) Schedule and facilitate weekly meetings of the Commission - 2) Be aware of issues related to mental health locally, nationally, and in the University of California System. - 3) Handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Set a minimum of five (5) regularly scheduled office hours per week. - 5) Be responsible for all fiscal transactions in the Commission. - 6) Prepare the Commission's budget for the following year. - 7) Delegate a representative to give at least two (2) reports to Legislative Council per quarter regarding the activities of the Commission. - 8) Shall attend all BCC Chair Council Meetings.

-F) Duties of the Internal Coordinator:

-- 1) Record the minutes at each meeting. - 2) Be responsible for the distribution of minutes. - 3) Compile pictures, articles and other accomplishments of the Commission. - 4) Assist in compiling a yearbook for the year. - 5) Available as historical reference point with respect to questions on commission's past. - 6) Provides Commission with students who qualify as voting members. - 7) Hold two (2) regularly scheduled office hours per week.

-G) Duties of the External Coordinator:

-- Serves as liaison between other boards, commission and committees within Associated Students. - 2) Serves as liaison between Student Health, Career & Counseling Services, the Psychology Department and Student Organizations.

-- 3) Be responsible for emailing and outreaching the student body about upcoming events. - Be aware of issues related to mental health locally, nationally and in the University of California system. - 5) Outreach to regional mental health services provided by the county. - Hold two (2) regularly scheduled office hours per week.

-H) Duties of the Treasurer:
+- 5) Coordinate speakers, lectures, entertainment, and other events to educate and make UCSB or the community aware of issues. - E) Duties and Powers of the Commissioners: - 1) Schedule and facilitate weekly meetings of the Commission. - 2) Be aware of issues related to mental/physical health locally, nationally, and in the University of California System. - 3) Handle public relations for the Commission and be the official spokesperson for the Commission. - 4) Set a minimum of two (2) regularly scheduled office hours per week. - 5) Be responsible for all fiscal transactions in the Commission. - 6) Prepare the Commission's budget for the following year. - 7) Delegate a representative to give at least two (2) reports to Legislative Council per quarter regarding the activities of the Commission. - 8) Shall attend all BCC Chair Council Meetings. - F) Duties of the Internal Coordinator: - 1) Record the minutes at each meeting. - 2) Be responsible for the distribution of minutes. - 3) Compile pictures, articles and other accomplishments of the Commission. - 4) Assist in compiling a yearbook for the year. - 5) Available as historical reference point with respect to questions on commission's past. - 6) Provides Commission with students who qualify as voting members. - 7) Hold two (2) regularly scheduled office hours per week. - G) Duties of the External Coordinator: - 1) Serves as liaison between other boards, commission and committees within Associated Students. - 2) Serves as liaison between Student Health, Career & Counseling Services, the Psychology Department and Student Organizations. - 3) Be responsible for emailing and outreaching the student body about upcoming events. - 4) Be aware of issues related to mental health locally, nationally and in the University of California system. - 5) Outreach to regional mental health services provided by the county. - 6) Hold two (2) regularly scheduled office hours per week. - 7) Compile, maintain, and distribute new contacts list. - H) Duties of the Treasurer:

-- 1) Responsible for fiscal management of the Commission. - 2) In conjunction with Commissioners, shall prepare Commission budget for the following - 3) Give a weekly financial report to the Committee. - 4) Hold two (2) regularly scheduled office hours per week. - I) Duties of the Legislative Council Representative: - 1) Give weekly reports on Legislative Council to Commission. - 2) Provide Legislative Council with a weekly report of the Commission.
+- 1) Responsible for fiscal management of the Commission. - 2) In conjunction with Commissioners, shall prepare Commission budget for the following year. - 3) Give a financial report to the Committee every other week, starting with week two (2). - a) Reports include: unallocated funds, motions, expenditures, and any other financial matters that pertain to the committee. - 4) Hold two (2) regularly scheduled office hours per week. - I) Publicity Coordinator: - 1) Coordinate the design and implementation, with each coordinator and director, of advertising and publicity for all Rally Committee events. - 2) Act as a liaison for COSWB to campus and local media, including television, radio and newspaper agencies, as well as on and off campus graphics and printing services. - 3) Works closely with chairs and coordinators during planning of events to determine advertising and publicity needs, strategies, budgets, deadlines, etc. - 4) Works closely with the Media Relations Committee to help promote events. - 5) Maintain a working relationship with the Daily Nexus, and Bottom Line. - 6) Maintain a quarterly newsletter that briefs UCSB students on upcoming games and Rally Committee events. - J) Duties of the Legislative Council Representative: - 1) Give weekly reports on Legislative Council to Commission. - 2) Provide Legislative Council with a weekly report of the Commission. - 3) Attend at least one (1) COSWB event, and attend other COSWB events to the best of his/her ability.